 - Use a VBA macro.

-You could use a VBA macro which will always prompt your for a sending account no matter if it is a new message, a reply or a forward.
-You’ll find a starting example for this here and here.
-Also see the comments of these articles for additional examples.
+You could use a VBA macro which will always prompt you to verify the sending account no matter whether it is a new message, a reply or a forward.

 - Use a sending add-in.

-There are several add-ins which can automatically select the correct account based on the folder that you are in or that can be configured to always prompt you to select the wrong account.
+There are several add-ins which can automatically select the correct account based on the folder that you are in or that can be configured to always prompt you to select the right account.

 Some add-ins which can do this are;